 - Proposal Summary: a short narrative outlining the key elements of the program, including objectives and anticipated impact.

-- Problem Statement: a clear and concise statement of how the organization that is applying is prepared to address the objectives;
+- Problem Statement: a clear and concise statement of how the organization that is applying is prepared to address the objectives.

-- Program Objectives: a brief explanation of how the program will achieve the objectives;
+- Program Objectives: a brief explanation of how the program will achieve the objectives.

 - Program Activities, Methods, and Design: a description of the deliverables, how the deliverables will be managed, and how the services will achieve the goal.
+The proposal should include a design and storytelling concept.
+Preliminary sketches of design concept(s) and layout(s) of the photo exhibition should be attached.
+Proposal should include technical specifications and proposals for user experience design (UX) and user interface design (UI).

 - Proposed Program Schedule: the proposed timeline for undertaking and completing the specific activities.